SourceFed: Launch year events

 In early 2012, the Maxim Hot 100 voting website crashed on multiple occasions.
 Bereta and Morgan claimed that these crashes coincided with them telling their audience through 20 Minutes or Less to vote for Newton as a write-in candidate.
 Maxim did not address their claims, but did come out with an article noting that Newton had "list potential".
 In May, it was announced that Lee Newton placed 57th on the 2012 Maxim Hot 100 list.

 In March 2012, Philip DeFranco announced that he would take the SourceFed crew to VidCon 2012.
-The four hosts (Morgan, Newton, Bereta, and Zaragoza) of 20 Minutes or Less, along with DeFranco, had a Q&A panel and performed at VidCon 2012.
+There, Bereta, Morgan, Newton, and Zaragoza, along with DeFranco, held a Q&A panel and performed.

 SourceFed hosts Meg Turney and Elliott Morgan, along with Philip DeFranco, presented a series of videos as part of YouTube's "Election Hub" during the 2012 Democratic National Convention and the 2012 Republican National Convention, and joined journalists during live coverage streamed at the end of each night of the conventions.
 A public relations representative for YouTube stated “Having awesome partners like Philip DeFranco involved will attract younger viewers and he will have a really fresh take on politics".
 YouTube's "Election Hub" channels for major news networks only received several hundred views, whilst DeFranco's videos on Election Hub received tens of thousands.
 It was put down to it being in an 'experimental stage'.
 Most of the partners of Election Hub, excluding DeFranco, Al Jazeera English and BuzzFeed, struggled to garner 1,000 views of their on-demand content during the RNC.
 During the videos, Turney predicted that the DNC will not make a difference for young voters.
 During the conventions, SourceFed uploaded videos explaining them. #PDSLive 2012 Election Night Coverage, a five-hour live event hosted by SourceFed and DeFranco, was nominated for a Streamy Award for Best Live Event.

 Philip DeFranco later created a spinoff channel, SourceFedNerd (stylized as SourceFedNERD), which was announced on May 16, 2013.